agimus-project/agimus-demos/README.md

 Agimus Demos is a set of ROS 2 packages used to launch different demos developed for [Agimus Project](https://www.agimus-project.eu/).

-Repository is organized as set of demos with increasing complexity.
+The repository is organized as set of demos with increasing complexity.
 Each folder contains a ROS 2 package launching the demo.
-README.md of each demo contains description with expected results and instruction how to launch the demo.
+The `README.md` file of each demo contains a detailed description of the expected results and instruction on how to launch the demo.

 All of the demos are launched in a similar manner.
 For Gazebo simulation use
 ```bash